State Fact Sheet

 The Pew-MacArthur Results First Initiative in Kansas

-In November 2011, the Pew-MacArthur Results First Initiative partnered with the Kansas Department of Corrections, under the leadership of Secretary of Corrections Ray Roberts, to establish a cost-benefit model customized to the Kansas criminal justice system.
+In 2011, the Pew-MacArthur Results First Initiative partnered with the Kansas Department of Corrections to establish a cost-benefit model customized to the state’s criminal justice system.
+The department then incorporated their findings into annual planning efforts.

-Research staff at the Kansas Department of Corrections, with support from the Kansas Sentencing Commission, developed the Kansas Results First model which assesses the expected return on investment of an array of adult criminal justice programs, including cognitive behavioral therapy for high-risk inmates, offender workforce development services, and community-based programming for nonviolent drug-possession offenders.
+Research staff at the Kansas Department of Corrections, with support from the state’s Sentencing Commission, developed the Kansas Results First model, which projects the expected return on investment of an array of adult criminal justice programs, including cognitive behavioral therapy for high-risk inmates, offender workforce development services, and community-based programming for nonviolent drug-possession offenders.
+The Department of Corrections included their findings in their 2014 and 2015 annual reports.